Web-based-vocoder/webbasedVocoder/README.md

 # Web-based vocoder with Audio Worklets and live input
  Gerard Llorach and Mattes Ohlenbusch
+December 2020

 ## Description
 This repository contains a simple vocoder that works with live input.
 The vocoder uses LPC coefficients to do voice transformations and/or visualization of the vocal tract in real-time.
 The output signal is synthesized with an overlap and add routine.
 The description of the project is organized in chapters.

+This demo works only with Chrome (the only browswer that supports Audio Worklets right now?)

 ## Live demo
 https://gerardllorach.github.io/Fortgeschritenne/